GetStream/stream-chat-swiftui/docusaurus/docs/iOS/swiftui/components/read-indicators.md

 }
 ```

 In this method, you receive the channel and the message as parameters.
-Additionally, you receive the `showReadCount`, which you can ignore in case you don't want to support conditional display of the number of users that read a message.

 You can use the channel to extract the users who have read the message.
-In order to do this, call the `readUsers(currentUserId:)` method of the channel.
+In order to do this, call the `readUsers(currentUserId:message:)` method of the channel.
 If you need more information about the reads (e.g. last read date), you can access the `reads` property of the channel.